Can Antioxidants Help Foot Wounds Heal

 This can be one of the hardest parts of the healing process due to the location of a foot wound.
 To expedite healing, incorporate these foods into your diet.

-● Coconut: this fruit can help defend against infections and inflammation.
-The oil can be ingested or used topically.
+- Coconut: this fruit can help defend against infections and inflammation.
+You can ingest or use the oil topically.

 Depending on the size of the wound and how much stress you may have to put on your injured foot, it can take quite a while for the wound to heal.
 However, the right foods can help foot wounds heal and reduce down time while in recovery.